joeknock90/Single-GPU-Passthrough/README.md

 I personally, as well as some of you out there, might not have those things available.
 Maybe You've got a Mini-ITX build with no iGPU.
 Or maybe you're poor like me, and can't shell out for new computer components without some financial  planning before hand.

+My desired model is as follows:

+* 1 GPU shared mutually exclusively among the host and all guests.
+* 1 monitor with 1 or more pairs of keyboard and mouse.
+* System boots into host system initially with full GPU access, then the user can start a guest system and let the guest system to fully take over the GPU on-the-fly.
+* Think about dual booting but without actually rebooting.

-Whatever your reason is.
-VFIO is still possible.
-But with caveats.
+VFIO is still possible for this setup, but with caveats.
 Here's some advantages and disadvantages of this model.

-This setup model is a lot like dual booting, without actually rebooting.

 # Advantages
 * As already stated, this model only requires one GPU